MileHacker Logo

 Deepening Cultural Connections

-Deepen your understanding of Mexican culture by means of these immersive workshops, performances, and festivals.
+Deepen your understanding of Mexican culture by a form of these immersive workshops, performances, and festivals.

 Workshops & Learning

-• Cooking classes: Popular, focusing on traditional Mexican cuisine (mole, tortillas, salsas).
+• Cooking classes: Popular, focusing on authentic Mexican cuisine (mole, tortillas, salsas).

 • Spanish language schools: Present intensive courses and cultural activities.